-INSTALL A NEW HIGH EFFICIENCY REFRIGERATED CABINET
+INSTALL A NEW HIGH EFFICIENCY REFRIGERATED CABINET OR REPLACE AN EXISTING REFRIGERATED DISPLAY CABINET

-- 1. The End-User Equipment must be a Refrigerated Cabinet (RC) as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2019. - 2.
-The RC must have an energy efficiency index (EEI) below 77 EEI, as calculated within the terms defined by ISO 23953-2. - 3.
-The RC must be a registered product under GEMS and comply with the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2019.
+- 1. The New End-User Equipment or replacement End-User Equipment must be a Refrigerated Cabinet as defined within the terms of the Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020. - 2.
+The Refrigerated Cabinet must have an Energy Efficiency Index (EEI) below 81, as recorded in the GEMS Registry, with the exception of Integral Ice Cream Freezer Cabinets (Product Class 5 in Table F1.1) which must have an EEI below 51, as recorded in the GEMS registry. - 3.
+The Refrigerated Cabinet must be a registered product based on Greenhouse and Energy Minimum Standards (Refrigerated Cabinets) Determination 2020.